 That's problematic for me.

-Because now you're letting the you know wolf into the hen house, so to speak.
+And it should be to everybody else because now you're letting the wolf into the hen house, so to speak.

-You know, we have in the case special counsel Muller turned over a memo written by Rod Rosenstein outlining the scope of the of Muller's Russia Gate investigation that was requested by Judge Ellis, T. S. Ellis III, in that beatdown a couple of weeks ago.
+You know, we have in the case special counsel Mueller turned over a memo written by Rod Rosenstein outlining the scope of Mueller's Russia Gate investigation that was requested by Judge Ellis, T.S.
+Ellis III, in that beatdown a couple of weeks ago.

 They had to turn over and they notified the court in Virginia that it had filed under seal an unredacted memorandum that is expected to shed light on the scope of the wide-ranging probe and the Russian interference.

-You know, the same case that the tax fraud case, rather, from 2005, that is Judge Ellis said, was to put the screws to Paul Manafort and make him sing, but he may compose.
+This is dealing with the Manafort case, you know, the same case, the tax fraud case rather, from 2005, that as Judge Ellis said was to put the screws to Paul Manafort and make him sing, but he may compose.

-And uh it's going to be interesting to see how the judge reacts in this particular case.
+Anyway, the filing was made, and it's going to be interesting to see how the judge reacts in this particular case.

-And, you know, why was this relevant at all when it obviously had nothing to do with Trump Russia collusion?
+And, you know, why was this relevant at all when it obviously had nothing to do with Trump-Russia collusion?

-Now, we were right on the target yesterday when we were, uh and I didn't know until last night.
+Now, we were right on the target yesterday when we were, and I didn't know until last night.

 I didn't put it all together.

-I was telling you all about that explosive New York Times report that confirmed pretty much everything we'd been telling you, but it had the added caveats, in other words, the things that they didn't report throughout the last year and however long this has gone on, and but they know that this is going to be revealed, so they put it in there with a lot of excuses for deep state actors.
+I was telling you all about that explosive New York Times report that confirmed pretty much everything we'd been telling you, but it had the added caveats.

 But the New York Times did confirm in that piece yesterday, the FBI did have a spy inside the Trump campaign.

-New York Times confirming the Obama FBI had recruited it's the person still not identified.
+New York Times confirming the Obama FBI had recruited, it's the person still not identified.

 I know who the person is.

-And a member of the Trump campaign, and many others do too.
+And a member of the Trump campaign, and many others do too, to conduct a spying operation.

 Why?